dpwgc/easierweb/README.md

 ## Example

-The framework provides two different styles of API code writing
+framework provides two different styles of API code writing

-### Basic example
+### Basic API code example

-* basic usage, like gin and echo
+* like gin and echo, only one context parameter

 ```go
 package main